havillj/eve-x/README.md

 ### Samtools

-Samtools can be at http://www.htslib.org.
+Samtools can be found at http://www.htslib.org.

 Once installed, assign the path to `samtools` to the variable `SAMTOOLS_EXEC` in `config.py`.
 For example: